 \subsection{Primes in all short arithmetic progressions}

-In the preliminaries we reduced the error terms of various Chebyshev prime counting functions to linear combinations of $\Delta_\psi(x,y,\chi)$.
+In the preliminaries we reduced the error terms of various twisted prime counting functions to functions of $\Delta_\psi(x,y,\chi)$.
 It therefore suffices to show the main results in terms of these error terms.
 We start by showing a generalization of Ingham's proof \cite{Ing32} given a zero-free region.
-Theorem \ref{thm: Ingham} then follows from
+Theorem \ref{thm: Ingham} then follows from the following Lemma.

 \begin{lemma} Assume Condition \ref{hyp: zero-free region}.
-Let $q\leq Q$ and $|y|\in [qx \exp(-\omega(x))\log^{2+\varepsilon} qx, x]$.
+Let $q\leq Q$ and $y\in [qx \exp(-\omega(x))\log^{2+\varepsilon} qx, x]$.
 We have

-We may omit the term $\cB$ if we restrict $q\leq (\frac{\log x}{\omega(x)})^\ell$ for any $\ell>0$. \end{lemma} \begin{proof} Obviously we have $|\frac{(x+y)^\rho-x^\rho}{\rho}|\ll \frac{x^\beta}{|\gamma|}$ for any $\rho$ with $\beta\geq 0$ and $|y|\leq x$.
+We may omit the term $\cB$ if we restrict $q\leq (\frac{\log x}{\omega(x)})^\ell$ for any $\ell>0$. \end{lemma} \begin{proof} Obviously we have $|\frac{x^\rho-(x-y)^\rho}{\rho}|\ll \frac{x^\beta}{|\gamma|}$ for any $\rho$ with $\beta\geq 0$ and $0<y\leq x$.
 By \mbox{Theorems \ref{thm: chebyshev approx zeroes} \& \ref{thm: vertical zeroes}} we obtain

 where $T$ was chosen as in $\omega(x)$.
 To omit the term $\cB$ we apply Theorem \ref{thm: Siegel zero bound} and obtain

 for any $\varepsilon_0<1/\ell$. \end{proof}